Dynamics on Trees of Spheres: Rescaling-limits

 Suppose that $(M_n)_n$ is a rescaling of period $k$.
-As we can consider that $M_n=Id$ and use the preceding case.
+Given that we can consider that $M_n=Id$ and use the preceding case.
 If we have more rescaling limits, we can adapt this proof by marking three periodic cycles for each rescaling limit. \end{proof}